Measuring Respirations

 Key Points

-• Respirations are counted for a full 60 seconds for accuracy.
+• Respirations are counted for a full 60 seconds for highest accuracy; in clearly regular patterns, some settings allow 30 seconds x 2.

 • Resident comfort, privacy, and minimal stimulation support more reliable respiratory observations.